mmore500/oee4/review/coverletter.md

 Other topics touched on in this work, namely niche construction and constructive neutral evolution (CNE), have also struggled to gain traction in concrete applications (cites).

 To establish a concrete --- yet tractable --- purchase on these questions, we conducted experiments on concrete instances of this phenomenon using a digital organism model allowing multicell agglomeration of cell-like genetic programs.
-In contrast to seminal digital evolution studies of complexity and multicellularity (cite), experimental design withholds selection along a prescribed ladder for complex traits and life history.
+In contrast to seminal digital evolution studies of complexity and multicellularity (cite), present experiments withhold selection along a prescribed ladder for complex traits and life history.
 To our surprise, aspects of complex multicellularity arise nonetheless: evolving multicells spontaneously selected on each other to produce complex traits.

 Reflecting the course of investigation, our report begins in dissecting an evolutionary history producing a high-complexity multicell strain exhibiting patterned multicellular growth and multi-stage life history.